You Can Blow, But This Place Doesn’t

 Greenwood Glass is not only a glass blowing studio/gallery but also a school offering a variety of workshops suitable for all levels.
-Whether you would like to try glass blowing for the first time, or you are a glass blower with advanced skills, we can offer workshops designed to fit your needs.
-There’s a bunch of options here.

 If I haven’t sold you on the virtues of Greenwood Glass and glass blowing in general, I invite you to read the following, straight from the Greenwood website: